microsoft/azure-pipelines-vscode/README.md

 [Get it on the VS Code Marketplace!](https://marketplace.visualstudio.com/items?itemName=ms-azure-devops.azure-pipelines)

 This VS Code extension adds syntax highlighting and autocompletion for Azure Pipelines YAML to VS Code.
-It also helps you set up continuous build and deployment for Azure WebApps without leaving VS Code.
+It also helps you set up continuous build and deployment for Azure WebApps without leaving VS Code. [#Tst]

 ## Validation